Vladislove888/vladislove888/README.md

 ## Hello!
 My name is Vladislav and I'm a novice Product Analyst :hatching_chick:
 I really want to develop in this area and would be happy to use analytics tools to influence the quality of products, the company's performance and its profit.
-I am currently taking a course from Yandex.Practicum "Data Analyst".
+I have completed a course "Data Analyst" from Yandex.Practicum.

 I have experience in investment banking.
 I have been trading on the stock market for more than two years, I am familiar with the fundamental and technical analysis of companies.